Air Conditioner working:

 • Tmobile => As of 2024, Tmobile has 2 internet plans available.
 See deal section below for the links.

-• Tmobile's cellular internet (not cable or wired internet) is available at most of the places in USA and costs only $50/mont with lots of promotions from time to time.
+• Tmobile's cellular internet (not cable or wired internet) is available at most of the places in USA and costs only $50/month with lots of promotions from time to time.
 You should be able to get one for < $30/month.

 • Tmobile also has a mobile dataplan with 30GB limit per month that doesn't require a phone line or any prior service with Tmobile.
 It will cost $10-$15 per month and is one of the cheapest options:

 • Spectrum => As of 2024, spectrum provides the cheapest plan.
 Their cheapest plan is $30/month for 100Mbps, and comes with a free cellular phone service for a year.
 See deal section below for the link.
+Only 1 cellular line is free, and only for a year.
+They don't extend the free offer after a year.

 • Google Fiber/GFiber => This is a competitive option to get if Gfiber serves your address.
 It's expensive at $70/month, but much more reliable.